 For spheroid collection, use a 1,000-microliter pipette to collect the spheroids from each well [1], and deposit them into a 15-milliliter conical tube [2].
 Centrifuge the conical tube at 300 g for 5 minutes at room temperature [3], and carefully aspirate and discard the supernatant using a pipette [4].
 Videographer: This step is important!

-Talent collecting the spheroids from wells with a 1,000-microliter pipette.

-Talent depositing the spheroids into a 15-milliliter conical tube.
+Talent collecting the spheroids from wells with a 1,000-microliter pipette, and depositing the spheroids into a 15-milliliter conical tube.

+CU: spheroids in the tube

+-

 Talent placing the tube in a centrifuge.

+CU: on the pellet in the bottom of the tube

 Talent aspirating and discarding the supernatant using a pipette.